shanna1408/RollerCoaster/README.md

 * To run this program, click the a1_base.exe inside of the build/Debug folder (Compiled for Windows 11 using Visual Studio C++ compiler).

-* To start the animation, click 'Play'.
-Once the animation has started, a 'Pause' option will appear.
+* To start the animation, click `Play`.
+Once the animation has started, a `Pause` option will appear.

-* Use the 'Background Colour' selector to change the background colour of the animation.
+* Use the `Background Colour` selector to change the background colour of the animation.

-* The 'Playback Speed' option allows you to control the speed at which the animation plays.
+* The `Playback Speed` option allows you to control the speed at which the animation plays.
 The default setting is 1 which is also the lowest setting, and the highest option is 10.

-* The 'Look Ahead' slider allows you to configure the wideness of the curve samples at any given point.
+* The `Look Ahead` slider allows you to configure the wideness of the curve samples at any given point.
 The smallest option 1 is, and the largest is 10.
 The default setting is at 5.

 * Reset view will return the camera to it's original position.

 * Reset simulation will move the cart back to it's starting position.

-* The only model available is "roller_coaster_1.obj", which is loaded by default.
+* The only model available is `"roller_coaster_1.obj"`, which is loaded by default.

 ## Hermite Curve